vogelito/glacierprotocol/_docs/overview.md

 Funds secured using CryptoGlacier can only be as secure as its design.
-As previously mentioned, CryptoGlacier is based on the Glacier protocol but has some important distinctions and at the time of writting it hasn't yet attracted widespread Expert Advisory or Community Review.
+As previously mentioned, CryptoGlacier is based on the Glacier protocol but has some important distinctions and at the time of writing it hasn't yet attracted widespread Expert Advisory or Community Review.

 CryptoGlacier and CryptoGlacierScript, the CryptoGlacier companion software,